ftherrien/p2ptrans/README.md

 ### 2. Interfaces
 Given the interfacial planes, p2pint finds the optimal matching between two interface.
 It can provide the following information:
 * The distance between the two structures (how well they match)
-* The cell of correspondance between the two structure (Interface Cell)
+* The cell of correspondance between the two structures (Interface Cell)
 * The amount of strain at the interface
 * A POSCAR file representing the interface for each termination